 The Timberline Knolls residential facility sits on 43 wooded acres in Lemont, Illinois, in the western suburbs of Chicago.
 Give them credit for one thing: the facility is very well maintained and it is supposed to offer a sense of calm and peace to help patients with their recovery.

-So it sounds like a decent place to take your child.
+So it would seem like a decent place to take your child.
 It all sounds good until you dig a little deeper.

 History of Sexual Abuse at Timberline Knolls